 - a reaction to certain medications

-- congenital abnormalities of the heart
+- congenital irregularities of the heart

-- consumption of cocaine and some other recreational drugs
+- using cocaine or other recreational drugs

 - electrolyte imbalance